Commercial Applicator Licensing

 Application Fees

-The commercial license application fee is $25 and is due upon application for a commercial license.
-There is no application fee for government employees.
+The commercial license application fee is $25 and is due upon passing required examinations and application for a commercial license.

 Recertification